mondoohq/samples/hack-lab/windows-hack-environment/README.md

 - **Kali Linux AWS EC2 Instance** - This instance is provisioned for the demonstration of the Windows hack, it is the attacker vm.
 - **Windows 2022 AD** - This instance is provisioned for the demonstration of Windows Active Directory hacks.
 - **Windows 2016 Exchange** - This instance is provisioned for the demonstration of the Windows Exchange hacks.
-- **Windows 2016 DVWA** - This instance is provisioned for the demonstration of the Windows Hack and Printnightmare vulnerability/ DVWA App hack. (ami-0808d6a0d91e57fd3 in eu-central-1)
+- **Windows 2016 DVWA** - This instance is provisioned for the demonstration of the Windows Hack and PrintNightmare vulnerability/ DVWA App hack. (ami-0808d6a0d91e57fd3 in eu-central-1)

-### Prerequsites
+### Prerequisites

 - [AWS Account](https://aws.amazon.com/free/)
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) - `~> aws-cli/2.4.28`